 - There was a 150′ corkscrew Cave of Wonders Slide that went from the 3rd floor to the 1st floor – it dropped you off under the stairs that were right near Jungle Cruise/POTC.
 The slide was permanently closed very early on, during its first year of DisneyQuest being open, due to multiple injuries.

 - The original food vendor was a Cheesecake Factory Express – at the time, it was the only “express” version of the chain.
 They closed up shop in 2008, after not renewing their 10-year contract (no official reason was given, but since Disney has originally set their eyes on multiple locations which, by 2008, were all dead in the water [see next paragraph], on top of the Orlando Location already not being well maintained, one questions if Cheesecake Factory was disenchanted and/or losing money).
 It was replaced with “FoodQuest,” a counter-service eatery owned and operated by Disney.

 During its early years, the plan was for DisneyQuest to expand and have multiple locations.
 The Chicago location did come to fruition but closed 2 years later due to low attendance.
-There was to be a DisneyQuest in Philadelphia and they even poured the concrete foundation – and then stopped building.
+There was DisneyQuest in Philadelphia that was supposed to open in summer of 2000, and they even poured the concrete foundation – and then stopped building.
 There were hints of a DisneyQuest that would come to Niagara Falls, but that one never got beyond “hint” stage.

 Virtual Jungle Cruise (full game)

 Mighty Ducks Pinball Slam (full game, including pre-game videos)

 Pre-show queue videos of Invasion!
 An ExtraTERRORestrial Alien Encounter